barbatus/ng2-meteor-accounts-ui/README.md

-# ng2-meteor-accounts-ui
-Meteor Accounts UI packaged for Angular2
+# Meteor Accounts UI packaged fr Angular 2
+Package exports one Angular 2 component-wrapper placed in 'meteor-accounts-ui' System.js module.
+This component simply wraps  'accounts-ui' package's LoginButtons view and recognizes one attribute 'align' for the only one property LoginButton supports (read [more](https://atmospherejs.com/meteor/accounts-ui)).